Harrington Beach offers, for me, two primary photo opportunities.

 In winter, the ice shelf builds up and out from the beach into the lake, and as it extends, it creates “ice volcanoes”.
 The incoming waves come under the ice shelf, break through a small hole in the overhead ice, and the water spouts out that hole.
 The water then freezes as it drains away, and eventually over time, a small volcano is created.
 The shoreline is often lined with many of these temporary volcanoes each winter.

 Harrington Beach State Park is located about 35 miles north of Milwaukee off I-43 and Hwy D, at Belgium, in southeastern Wisconsin.

 The park is in a rural setting, on the western shore of Lake Michigan.
 There is perhaps a mile of Lake Michigan beach, as well as numerous hiking trails, and a small campground.

 In-season hunting, occurs in the park, though not on the beach areas.

-Being a Wisconsin state property, managed by the Wisconsin Department of Natural Resources, a park sticker (daily or annual) is required.
+Harrington Beach State Park requires either a daily or annual entrance park sticker.
 Neither are that expensive, with the annual being the best buy if you’ll be visiting other state parks/forests.